Timeline of reactions to the 2020 Hong Kong national security law (December 2020): 11 December

-Jimmy Lai charged with national security law
+Jimmy Lai charged under national security law

 National Security Department of the Hong Kong Police Force officially charged Jimmy Lai, the founder of Next Digital for colluding with foreign forces, becoming the first person to be charged with this crime after the Hong Kong national security law took effect.
 The chairman of Civic Party and Senior Counsel Alan Leong estimated that the police believed that Lai had discussed the situation in Hong Kong with foreign politicians on Twitter earlier, or mentioned that he called for foreign support for Hong Kong during interviews by foreign media.
 The case was brought to the West Kowloon Magistrate Courts on 12 December.

 In addition, Tony Chung, a former convener of Studentlocalism who was remanded in custody for violating the national security law, was convicted for desecrating Chinese national flag in the demonstration area of the Legislative Council on 14 May 2019.
 The national flag, he denied the two crimes of insulting the national flag and illegal assembly.
 The case was brought to the Eastern Magistrate Courts on 11 December.
-Magistrate Huang Yayin alleged that he had taken the initiative to grab the five-star red flag and then broke the flagpole, and then tossed the flag in mid-air as a deliberate insult.
+Magistrate Peony Wong Nga-yan alleged that he had taken the initiative to grab the five-star red flag and then broke the flagpole, and then tossed the flag in mid-air as a deliberate insult.
 He was found guilty of two counts.
 The court adjourned the case until 29 December for sentencing, and the defendant must continue to be remanded in custody.